Chase has announced two of its most popular cash back credit cards are getting a temporary rewards and welcome offer boost starting July 24, 2020.

 As for the long-term value of the updated product offerings, Rossman urges cardholders to consider whether they plan on pairing the Freedom Unlimited with another Chase credit card.

 “I’d urge cardholders to look beyond the present… the CFU is most attractive if you pair it with one of Chase’s transferable points cards (like the CSP or CSR),” Rossman says.
-“If you view it as a stand-alone cash back card, the longer-term 1.5 percent return on all purchases is lower than the flat rate 2 percent cash back cards.”

 If the updates complement your existing spending style and fit into your overall credit card strategy, Rossman encourages potential cardholders to apply.